fluxoft/rebar/CONTRIBUTING.md

 Thank you for your interest in contributing to Rebar!
 Contributions are what make open-source projects thrive.
 Whether it’s reporting bugs, suggesting features, or submitting code, we appreciate your efforts.

+## Code of Conduct
+Please note that this project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you agree to uphold these standards.
+If you have any concerns, please reach out to the maintainer at [joe@fluxoft.com](mailto:joe@fluxoft.com).

 ## How to Report Issues
 If you encounter a bug or have an idea for improvement: